pantelis/aiml-common/projects/deep-farmer-robotics/_index.md

 In this project you will develop a robotic AI agent in AWS Robomaker that kills individual weeds with laser.
 The agent must be developed in AWS Robomaker for the ROS2 Foxy distribution.

-## Weed Perception system
+## Weed perception system

-The perception system of the agent includes a weed detection pipeline powered by [this dataset](https://www.nature.com/articles/s41598-018-38343-3) You will use a pipeline similar to [this](https://medium.com/pytorch/ai-for-ag-production-machine-learning-for-agriculture-e8cfdb9849a1)
+The perception system of the agent includes a weed detection pipeline powered by [this dataset](https://www.nature.com/articles/s41598-018-38343-3) You will use a pipeline similar to [this](https://medium.com/pytorch/ai-for-ag-production-machine-learning-for-agriculture-e8cfdb9849a1).
+Your task is to replicate the results presented in terms of performance (eg. F1 score) and author a report explaining the implementation and the challenges you met.

-## Navigation Perception System
+## Navigation perception system

 TBD

 ## ROS2 Robot Model